noobboon7/RSSamazon/README.md

 # RSSamazon
-Does repo is meant to track Amazon prices with RSS feeds using keepa
+Repo is meant to track Amazon prices with RSS feeds using keepa